javierganan99/resize-dataset/.github/PULL_REQUEST_TEMPLATE.md

 ## Description
-List the important information related to the modifications done-
+List the important information related to the modifications.